1712n/dn-institute/content/market-health/huobi_investigation.md

 Given that volume distribution in traditional financial markets is asymmetrical (with a predominance of trades of a small size), skewness of such distribution type should be greater than 1.
-This has nothing to do with the volume distribution built on Huobi’s market data.
+This has nothing to do with the volume distribution built on Huobiï¿½s market data.

 ![skewness parameter of different markets](img/huobi-investigation/skewness-huobi.jpg)
 <p style="text-align: center;">Skewness of trade volume distribution for different Huobi spot markets over time, June - July 2023 </p>